-A STEP2-T Participant may also be excluded in case a suspension event has not been remedied within 30 calendar days.
+A STEP2 Participant may also be excluded in case a suspension event has not been remedied within 30 calendar days.

-The criteria for participation in STEP2 consist of necessary technical and operational requirements to enable sending and receiving of files, and requirements that are necessary to enable participation in the settlement arrangements.
+The criteria for participation in STEP2-T consist of necessary technical and operational requirements to enable sending and receiving of files, and requirements that are necessary to enable participation in the settlement arrangements.

-A Direct Participant may be suspended if non-compliance with the ongoing criteria for participation cannot be mitigated, e.g. in the case of relocation outside the EEA / SEPA.
+A participant may be suspended if non-compliance with the ongoing criteria for participation cannot be mitigated, e.g. in the case of relocation outside SEPA.

 Withdrawal from the system

-A STEP2-T Participant can withdraw from the system by giving notice – at least five processing days in advance – of terminating the Participant Processing Service Agreement, or the Accession Agreement.
+A STEP2 Participant can withdraw from the system by giving notice at least five business days in advance – of terminating the System Agreement.

 For information on the STEP2-T pricing, please click here.